Highland Mary's Monument

 These words were written when Burns had been married for 18 months to Jean Armour and certainly suggest that he was not only heartbroken but harboured guilt over Mary's death.

 Whatever the exact nature of their relationship, during the Victorian period Mary became a romantic figure, an 'ideal maiden' imbued with a spiritual purity beyond reproach.
-That overly-sentimental vision of Mary Campbell may have been far from the truth, but that didn't stop her becoming a symbol of virtue and the perfect woman to a sentimental Victorian audience.
+That overly-sentimental vision of Mary Campbell may have been far from the truth, but that didn't stop her from becoming a symbol of virtue and the perfect woman to a sentimental Victorian audience.

 The Monument is very easy to find.
 It stands above Failford village, off the B743.
 The Monument is reached via a flight of steep steps.
 The pillar is protected by an iron railing around the base.
 The column sits on a plinth inscribed with the words: